virtualjj/cis-aws-benchmark-section-3-monitoring-remediate/README.md

 Here is what I will be adding this week:

-* Custom KMS key for CloudTrail encrypting.
 * The rest of the metric filters and alarms.

+I will add Custom KMS key for CloudTrail encrypting last since it takes 7 days to remove keys.
+This can get messy when testing.

 ## PURPOSE
 The purpose of this project is to automate as many of the [CIS AWS Foundations Benchmark](https://d0.awsstatic.com/whitepapers/compliance/AWS_CIS_Foundations_Benchmark.pdf) controls as possible using AWS CloudFormation.